 It is recommended that an extravasation kit containing instructions, and materials, is kept in each patient care area where contrast is administered.

 In the event of an extravasation, regardless of the nature of the contrast, the initial steps are as follows:

 LEAVE the IVC in place.

 ASPIRATE any residual drug from the IVC using a sterile syringe (if institutional policy advises)

 - CALL for assistance - notify medical officer, pharmacist and/or a senior nurse.

 - ASSESS the affected area for the presence of symptoms e.g. erythema, swelling, burning, pain and TRACE the affected area with a marker pen.

 - PHOTOGRAPH the area.

-- REMOVE the VAD.
+- REMOVE the IV device.
 Do not apply pressure.
 If a central line is in situ this should remain in position - refer to a medical officer for further instructions.

 - INITIATE appropriate drug specific management measures as per protocol.